sweng-epfl/public/project/bootcamp/Intro.md

 Plase also make sure that the `compileOptions` block inside the `android` block has both `sourceCompatibility` and `targetCompatibility` set to `JavaVersion.VERSION_1_8`, i.e., Java 8, so that you can use modern features such as lambdas.

+> [!NOTE]
-> :information_source: You may have noticed JUnit is set to version 4, not 5 as we used in the Software Engineering course.
+> You may have noticed JUnit is set to version 4, not 5 as we used in the Software Engineering course.
-> This is because Google does not provide official support for the newer JUnit 5 on Android.
+> This is because Google does not currently provide official support for the newer JUnit 5 on Android.
 > Such an incompatibility is a common issue in software engineering.
 > That being said, if you're feeling adventurous, you could try [this unofficial plugin](https://github.com/mannodermaus/android-junit5) to use JUnit 5 on Android.

+> [!IMPORTANT]
-> :information_source: If you picked Kotlin, make sure you have `androidx.core:core-ktx` as a dependency, and update it if necessary.
+> If you picked Kotlin, make sure you have `androidx.core:core-ktx` as a dependency, and update it if necessary.

 After making changes in a `build.gradle` file, Android Studio will show a blue banner at the top of the editor suggesting to "Sync Now", you should do so.
 You can also manually sync using the "Sync project with Gradle files" at the top right, which should look like an elephant with an arrow pointing downwards.